Program

 FE 7223 Tax and Estate Planning 1.5 credits

-This course explores the objectives of tax planning, overview of the personal income tax calculation, and strategic tax planning for salary man, self-employed, and other types of income tax payer.
-It also covers estate planning and wills, including types of testament, inheritances, heirship, and other concerns.
+This course explores the objectives of tax planning, an overview of personal income tax calculation, strategic tax planning for salarymen, self-employed, and other types of income taxpayers, estate planning and wills, the types of testament, inheritances, heirship, and other concerns.

 FE 7224 Integrated Financial Planning 1.5 credits

-This course offers the structure and organizarion of the financial plan presentation.
-By integrating all financial plans together in a holistic way to meet clients’ objectives, it instructs how to make the presentation attractive, reliable, and complete.
+This course offers the structure and organization of the financial plan presentation, integrating all financial plans together in a holistic way to meet clients’ objectives, and making the presentation attractive, reliable, and complete.

 Independent Study